 Going on a London Craft Beer Crawl is one of the top Bermondsey things to do!
 Trying to make it to all of the bars on the Bermondsey Brewery Mile in one day, however, is quite ambitious.
-Although, it is not impossible (we would recommend opting for sample-size tastings rather than full glasses of beer!).
-Revelers who want to attempt a one-day all-in Bermondsey Beer Mile tour can do it…but only on Saturdays when all taprooms are open.
+Although it is not impossible, we would recommend opting for half-pints.
+Revelers who want to attempt a one-day all-in Bermondsey Beer Mile tour can do it…but only on Saturdays when all the taprooms and bars are open.

 Bermondsey Craft Beer Bar Hours

-Each of the Bermondsey bars sets their own hours – and they are widely varied.
+Each of the Bermondsey bars sets their own hours – and they are widely varied and change often.
 All of the taprooms are open at some point on Saturdays and most are open on Sundays, too.
-During the weekdays, many bars are only open for a few hours in the evening, which is important to bear in mind when trying to plan a weekday bar crawl.
+During the weekdays, many bars are only open for a few hours in the evening, which is important to bear in mind when trying to plan a Bermondsey weekday bar crawl.

-Also keep in mind that Saturdays are – by far – the busiest day…and some places get absolutely packed.
-To avoid large crowds, arrive early (some places open by 10am!) or go on another day when crowds are lighter.
+Also keep in mind that Saturdays are – by far – the busiest day on the Bermondsey Beer Mile…and some places get absolutely packed.
+To avoid large crowds, arrive early or return on another day when crowds are lighter.

 London Craft Beer Crawl Route

-We recommend choosing 4 or 5 breweries to include in a Bermondsey beer tour.
-The route can go in either direction – either east to west or west to east.
-Public transport information is below with nearby stations.
+For first-timers (or if you’re just short on time) we recommend choosing 5 or 6 breweries to include in a Bermondsey beer tour.
+Your Bermondsey route can go in either direction – either east to west or west to east, and public transport information is below with nearby stations and lines.

-Visitors can stick rigidly to their list, but we suggest allowing a little room in your plan to deviate along the route into other craft beer bars that might pique your interest as you pass by.
+Visitors can stick to their list, but we suggest allowing a little room in your Beer Mile plan to deviate.
+Along the route you’ll likely find other craft beer bars that pique your interest as you pass by!

-Our London Craft Beer Crawl on the Bermondsey Beer Mile
+London Craft Beer Crawl On The Bermondsey Beer Mile

+We recommend visiting at least these five original Bermondsey taprooms on your London Craft Beer Crawl.
 We list the route and essential information for each stop on our Bermondsey brewery tour below.
-We also include a Bar Crawl on the Bermondsey Mile Map and transportation information at the end of the post.
+We also include a Bar Crawl on the Bermondsey Mile Map and transportation information at the end of the article.
+Cheers!

 At Partizan Brewery, patrons imbibe amongst giant steel tanks in the small standing-room-only space.
 With a sole focus on making good craft beer, the industrial space seemed to invite a dedicated beer-aficionado crowd rather than partygoers.